-Do you often feel tired, low on energy, or struggle to maintain your energy levels?
-More and more people use light therapy to support fatigue and recovery, but does it actually help?
+Do you often feel tired, lethargic, or have trouble maintaining your energy levels?
+More and more people are using Red Light Therapy to support fatigue and recovery, but does it really help?

 Table of Contents